Browser Fingerprinting: A Complete Guide

 Sometimes, malicious agents might try to hack a legitimate user account on a website to make a purchase or commit crimes.
 Websites can detect such activity and prevent it by putting up additional security with browser fingerprinting.

-To Prevent Botnets and DDoS Attacks
+2. To prevent Botnets and DDoS attacks.

-Botnets are large groups of robot computers linked by malware, and they are used to conduct large-scale cybercrimes such as crashing websites or web servers.
+Botnets are large groups of robot computers linked by malware and they are used to conduct large-scale cyber crimes such as crashing websites or web servers.
 They flood the servers with data requests till they can’t handle them.
-This kind of attack on web servers is called a DDoS attack.
-(DDoS means Distributed Denial of Service.)
+This kind of attack on web servers is called a DDoS attack (DDoS means Distributed Denial of Service).

 When a website is under a DDoS attack, regular users are unable to access it.
 To prevent these attacks, websites use browser fingerprinting techniques to identify the characteristics of botnets and block their access to the website.